paywithextend/extend-ai-toolkit/README.md

-# AI Toolkit for Extend
+# Extend AI Toolkit

 ## Overview

-The Extend AI Toolkit provides a python based implementation of tools to integrate with Extend APIs for both the [OpenAI](https://github.com/openai/openai-agents-python) and [LangChain](https://github.com/langchain-ai/langchain) agent frameworks, as well [Model Context Protocol (MCP)](https://modelcontextprotocol.com/).
+The [Extend](https://www.paywithextend.com) AI Toolkit provides a python based implementation of tools to integrate with Extend APIs for multiple AI frameworks including Anthropic's [Model Context Protocol (MCP)](https://modelcontextprotocol.com/), [OpenAI](https://github.com/openai/openai-agents-python), [LangChain](https://github.com/langchain-ai/langchain), and [CrewAI](https://github.com/joaomdmoura/crewAI).
 It enables users to delegate certain actions in the spend management flow to AI agents or MCP-compatible clients like Claude desktop.

 These tools are designed for existing Extend users with API keys.
-If you are not signed up with Extend and are interested in a cutting edge spend management tool, you can check us out at [paywithextend.com](https://www.paywithextend.com/).
+If you are not signed up with Extend and would like to learn more about our modern, easy-to-use virtual card and spend management platform for small- and medium-sized businesses, you can check us out at [paywithextend.com](https://www.paywithextend.com/).

 ## Features

-- **Tools**:
-- - `get_virtual_cards`: Fetch virtual cards with optional filters for status, recipient (ID), and search_term
-  - `get_transaction_detail`: Fetch detailed information about a specific transaction by its ID.
-  - `get_transactions`: Fetch transactions with optional filters for start_date, end_date, virtual_card_id, min_amount_cents, and max_amount_cents
-  - `get_transaction_detail`: Fetch detailed information about a specific transaction by its ID.-
-- **Asynchronous API Calls**: Uses `httpx` for efficient, non-blocking requests to the Extend API.
-- **Environment Variable Support**: Securely manage your API key and API secret via a `.env` file.
+- **Multiple AI Framework Support**: Works with Anthropic Model Context Protocol, OpenAI Agents, LangChain LangGraph & ReAct, and CrewAI frameworks
+- **Comprehensive Tool Set**: Supports all of Extend's major API functionalities, spanning our Credit Card, Virtual Card, Transaction & Expense Management endpoints

 ## Installation